1. Plan ahead before beginning potty training, and consider methods that match your child’s readiness.

 How it works:

-Before you start, you must identify if your little one is showing signs of being ready (for a list of signs, see How to: Know if my baby is ready for potty training).
+Before you start, you must identify if your little one is showing signs of being ready.

 - The first step is taking your child to pick out their potty.
 They will love picking out their favorite color and will begin to have a sense of ownership over it.

 - The next step is encouraging your child to sit, fully clothed, on the potty.
 They will begin to connect the potty with going to the bathroom.

 - To encourage your little one to go, you can let them run around the house without diapers and leave the potty chair out in a visible place.

 - The goal is to let them believe that potty training was their idea, not yours.

 For the next steps, like emptying the potty chair into the toilet, flushing, and handwashing, you have to wait until your child shows interest in them.

 - It’s very easy to follow in a busy lifestyle.

 - It needs very little preparation or planning.

 - It’s not a large commitment on time or consistency.

 - This process can take weeks, depending on the child.

 The One-Day Method

 This method is based on the notion that children learn by example.
 Actually, “one day” refers more to the day you spend with your little one practicing how to properly use the potty.
 After this initial “first day”, you will spend a few days following up and trying to avoid little accidents.

 Before you start, you will need to set up a training area with a potty chair, a doll with a removable diaper (experts suggest using a doll that can drink and “urinate”), food treats, and drinks.
 Remember you will need to devote a day to training (4-6 continuous hours).